Azure AD B2C based single sign-on

 Azure AD B2C

 The steps to configure Azure AD B2C are basically beyond the scope of the WPO365 documentation.
 The following steps, however, are presented as a reference implementation.
-Some remarks are added that outline important steps that you should use to verify your own Azure B2C configuration.
+Some remarks are added that outline important steps that you should use to verify your own setup.

 - Create an Azure AD B2C tenant (see https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).